 The master’s of science in professional counseling addiction counseling at Carlow University is a hybrid program.
 Students get the best of both worlds with required in-person classes along with flexible online coursework.
 Graduates of this program will be able to diagnose and treat a variety of mental and addiction disorders.
 A unique aspect of this degree is that students are trained to work with both adolescents and adults.

-All professional counseling students complete the same core coursework which includes classes such as lifespan development, ethics, group counseling, and family systems.
-Additional specific coursework includes substance abuse theories, biological basis for addiction counseling, counseling clients who have substance abuse and psychiatric disorders.
+All professional counseling students complete the same core coursework, which includes classes such as lifespan development, ethics, group counseling, and family systems.
+Additional specific coursework includes substance abuse theories, the biological basis for addiction counseling, and counseling clients who have substance abuse and psychiatric disorders.

 - Location: Pittsburgh, PA